NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

    = 0 m, red = 1 m.

 It is very instructive to examine how much the DEM changed as a result.
-It can be seen in :numref:`pleiades_dem_diff` that the prior DEM constraint changes the result more.
+It can be seen in :numref:`pleiades_dem_diff` that the reference DEM constraint changes the result more.
 Likely, a smaller value of the weight for that constraint could have been used.